How to Hire a Magician for Your Fair or Festival

 What do you need from us — space, power, water?

 A professional act answers every one of these confidently and clearly.
+Vague answers about logistics or pricing are a red flag worth taking seriously before you commit.

 Red Flags to Watch Out For